Top 3 Technical Considerations for Your New Website

 WordPress templates are often developed by third parties and sold through the WordPress system.
 There are numerous templates that offer responsive options.
 But because they are mostly made by independent developers, the codebase and other technical aspects may not be optimized for best use with every other aspect of the WordPress system.
 For alternatives, Duda a website builder for professionals has design templates that are developed in-house to fit seamlessly into their system.

 With responsive design widely accepted as a necessity, page load times are the next critical issue that must be addressed.
 Since responsive website design is technically three designs in one, the amount of code that must be processed can slow pages down significantly.

 Site visitors come to your site on their mobile devices because it’s convenient for them.
 They want a good site experience no matter where they are: riding the bus, sitting on their couch, or out for dinner.
 With this in mind, a poor user experience that delivers slow pages can undo all the work you put into a mobile design in the first place.
 Page load speed has a direct impact on the engagement you get from your website.

 One part of the page speed issue is “render starts.”
 That’s the amount of time it takes for the user’s device to start displaying the content of your site.
 It’s been shown that when sites start to display content in less than one second, there’s a nearly 50% increase in engagement actions over sites that load their content in 3-4 seconds.

-It’s critical to have a site that’s not only responsive, but also one that starts to display content quickly.
-This is where WordPress might not be the best answer for small to medium sized businesses.
+It’s critical to have a site that’s not only responsive but also one that starts to display the content quickly.
+This is where WordPress might not be the best answer for small to medium-sized businesses.
 Remember, many of the perks and features of WordPress are developed as plugins or other add-ons that come from other developers.
 For the speediest performance, seek out a unified solution, such as Duda, where the entire code base is written with speed optimization in mind.